logikfabrik/uJet/docs/source/installation.rst

 ************
 Installation
 ************
-uJet can be installed by downloading, and compiling the uJet source code, and then referencing the uJet assembly.
+uJet can be installed by downloading, and compiling the uJet source code, and then referencing the compiled uJet assembly.
 Or by using a precompiled assembly through NuGet.

 NuGet
 -----